Deal or No Deal (British game show): Gambling issues

 In March 2012, with the series approaching its 2,000th episode and the format now broadcast in over 50 countries, senior Channel 4 executives were to meet with the Gambling Commission, who were preparing to issue new guidance in April 2012 on the implications of the Gambling Act 2005 for broadcasters and according to The Guardian, had concerns with the show.
 The newspaper claimed the show could be breaking the law as it did not involve any element of skill, with such non-skill games played for profit requiring a gambling licence.

-Reboot

-In October 2022; it has been reported that the reboot is being developed for ITV in its 'early stages' with Stephen Mulhern in favour to host the new iteration & the reboot will premiere in mid/late 2023.